 This year the second edition of Films For Transparency will take place in San Jose, Costa Rica from the 7th to the 10th of December.
-We are creating a proactive program with 10 high impact documentaries dedicated to exploring issues of corruption, human rights violations and environmental crimes.
+We are creating a proactive program with 10 high impact documentaries dedicated to exploring issues of corruption, human rights, security, environmental issues and gender.
 Directors, producers and experts will join in discussing the films, the truths they expose and how to join forces to bring social justice to those affected.

 Follow us on Twitter